halonsoluis/portfolio/README.md

 # Hugo Alonso Luis

-Hi!,
-A *happy human* that loves being a `coder` over here!
+Hi!, A *happy human* that loves being a `coder` over here!

-I'm always eager to improve my skills and explore other points of view.
-I started to code in **Delphi**, **C++** & **Java**, after several languages and technologies.., I'm now comfortably using **Swift** for creating iOS apps.
+I’m always eager to improve my skills and explore other points of view.
+I started to code in **Delphi**, **C++** & **Java**, after several languages and technologies.., I’m now comfortably using **Swift** for creating iOS apps.

-I'm really curious, so I like to get a grasp of almost every disruptive technology...
-I guess I'm kind of a technological polygamist 😅.
+I’m really curious, so I like to get a grasp of almost every disruptive technology… I guess I’m kind of a technological polygamist 😅.

 Oh.. **I enjoy teaching**, I have been a 👨🏻‍🏫 for several years and through StackOverflow, I have had the opportunity to continue when not in the classroom.